 Is there city water and sewer?
 Even if your real estate agent tells you there is and even if you know for sure that the neighbors and the people across the street have city water and sewer your property may be right on the edge of where they stopped the service.
 Yes, this too has happened to us.
 The real estate agent also gave us incorrect information about the zone.
 You have to call the person in charge for each department whether it concerns zoning, water, or sewer and ask for yourself.

 The Neighbors Have you walked the lines to look for encroachments by the neighbors?
 Did you know that if you allow your neighbors to encroach on your property for a certain amount of time that they effectively own your property?
 Did you know that your neighbors can pull up your newly placed survey pins, build a structure on your property, fill it with aggressive dogs, and that if you tear it down you will get into trouble?
 The town won’t help you, the animal control offer won’t help you, the police won’t help you.
 Your only recourse is to try to persuade your neighbor to remove the structure or to get into an expensive legal battle.
 Did you know that neighbors may think that because they have a right of way to access their property from your property that they can use your property as a dumping ground for their stumps and garbage and that, again, you have no recourse except persuasion, a legal battle, or to simply clean up the mess yourself?
 They say a wise man learns from the mistakes of others and a fool learns from his own.
 This is your chance to learn from our experiences.
-All of the above things have happened to us personally.
-I could literally write a book on the subject.
+All of the above things have happened to people in the past.